uphold/docs/_cards.md

 ### Response

-Returns an array with the card's crypto addresses and their networks.
+Returns an array with the card addresses and their networks.